-Now I'm ready to add a drop shadow, but because will hide the stroke will hide the drop shadow on this layer, I'll add the drop shadow on a different layer.
+Now I'm ready to add a drop shadow, but because the stroke will hide the drop shadow on this layer, I'll add the drop shadow on a different layer.
 Then, the layer will be created non-destructively and we can change the color of the letter or the stroke at any time.
-Here's how I'm gonna do that.
-In the Layers panel, the type layer should be the active layer.
-Then press Ctrl J, Cmd J on a Mac, to duplicate that layer.
-In the Layers panel, click on the bottom type layer.
-And then in the Menu Bar, choose Layer > Rasterize > Layer Style.
-We'll use this layer as a custom shadow.
-So, double click directly on the name of this new layer and name it, Custom Shadow.
-Press the letter D to reset the Color Chips, and then press Shift Alt Backspace in Windows, or Shift Opt Delete on the Mac, to fill the pixels of this layer with black.
-Then in the Menu Bar, choose Filter > Blur > Gaussian Blur.
-I'll set the Radius to 5 px and then click OK.
-Then in the Layers panel, lower the Opacity of this layer all the way down to around 50%.
-Then, get the Move Tool and use your keyboard Arrow keys to move the shadow down two times and to the right two times.
+Here's how I'm going to do that.
+In the Layers panel, the Type layer should be the active layer.
+Press Ctrl J, Cmd J on a Mac, to duplicate the type layer.
+And then in the Layers panel, click on the original type layer to activate it.
+Then we'll want to simplify this layer, so go into the Menu Bar and choose Layer > Simplify Layer.
+And then in the Layers panel, double click directly on the name of this simplified layer and rename it, Custom Shadow.
+Press the letter D to reset the Color Chips.
+And then, press Shift Alt Backspace in Windows, or Shift Opt Delete on a Mac, to fill the pixels of this layer with black.
+In the Menu Bar, choose Filter > Blur > Gaussian Blur.
+And then in the dialog box, set the Radius to 5 px and click OK.
+In the Layers panel, set the Opacity of the Custom Shadow layer down to 50%.
+And then with the Move Tool, use your keyboard Arrow keys and click down two times and to the right two times.